Mission: Possible: Plot

 With the help of a hacker, the duo reaches the person's address where they find the person dead and deduce that he had been killed 3 days ago.
 The duo learns about the person's identity as Kim Yeong-Gu, the security head of Mugwang International and also learns about its execs Director Jeon-Hoon.
 Soo-Han remembers that Jeon-Hoon was the one who threatened Du-Sik after he had checked his phone.
-The duo learn that a party is held at Alvin hotel the next day.
-Soo-Han and Dae-Hee leave for the party.
-Despite knowing that Jeon-Hoon is their boss killer, the Axe Clan makes a arms deal to sell arms at midnight.
-Soo-Han and Dae-Hee are exposed where they are captured and brought to Jeon-Hoon, who orders Soo-Han to kill cops at a local police station in exchange for Dae-Hee's life.
+The duo learns that a party is held at Alvin Hotel the next day.
+Soo-Han and Da-Hee leave for the party.
+Despite knowing that Jeon-Hoon is their boss's killer, the Axe Clan makes an arms deal to sell arms at midnight.
+Soo-Han and Da-Hee are exposed where they are captured and brought to Jeon-Hoon, who orders Soo-Han to kill cops at a local police station in exchange for Da-Hee's life.

-Soo-Han is escorted to the police station, but he injures Jeon-Hoon's men and reaches back at the hotel, only to find that Dae-Hee is escorted somewhere.
-The cops arrest Soo-Han, where he is visited by the NIS, who learns about Dae-Hee's real identity and that she is sent as a 'sacrifice' to die in the mission.
+Soo-Han is escorted to the police station, but he injures Jeon-Hoon's men and reaches back to the hotel, only to find that Da-Hee is escorted somewhere.
+The cops arrest Soo-Han, and he is visited by the NIS, who learns about Da-Hee's real identity and that she is sent as a 'sacrifice' to die in the mission.
 Soo-Han escapes from the station and reaches the hideout where the deal between Jeon-Hoon and the Axe Clan is headed.
-Soo-Han frees Dae-Hee and kills Xia-rong, one of the assassin Da-rong's brother, which alerts the gangsters and they head to kill the duo.
-Soo-Han and Dae-Hee manages to kill/arrest all the gangsters including Da-rong and Jeon-Hoon.
+Soo-Han frees Da-Hee and kills Xia-rong, one of the assassins Da-rong's brothers, which alerts the gangsters and they head to kill the duo.
+Soo-Han and Da-Hee manage to kill/arrest all the gangsters including Da-rong and Jeon-Hoon.

-Later, Soo-Han gets arrested, but is offered a deal by the NIS and MSS to become a secret agent in exchange for his release.
-Soo-Han agrees, where he, along with Dae-Hee are sent to Russia for their next mission.
+Later, Soo-Han gets arrested but is offered a deal by the NIS and MSS to become a secret agent in exchange for his release.
+Soo-Han agrees, and he, along with Da-Hee are sent to Russia for their next mission.